Richard Ackermann

+Ackermann was promoted to Kapitän zur See in March 1914.
 He served as the commanding officer of the battlecruiser SMS Goeben from April 1914 to January 1918.
-He alone commanded the ship during an engagement in the Black Sea against the Russians in May 1915.
+He alone commanded the ship during an engagement in the Black Sea against the Imperial Russian Navy in May 1915.
+After the end of the war, he retired in 1919 with the brevet rank of Konteradmiral.
 Ackermann died on 27 September 1930 in Charlottenburg.